Robust and efficient verification of graph states in blind measurement-based quantum computation

+As shown in Supplementary Note~6~A, the second equality in \eref{eq:PLMstrategy} holds whenever $d$ is a prime, but may fail if $d$ is not a prime.
+In the latter case, our strategy is no longer homogeneous in general, and many results in this work may not hold since they are based on homogeneous strategies.
+This is why we restrict our attention to the case of prime local dimensions.

-\textbf{Verification of MBQC}\\ Suppose Alice intends to perform quantum computation with single-qudit projective measurements on the graph state $|G\>$ generated by Bob.
-As shown in Fig.~\ref{fig:FigQSVadv}, our protocol for verifying MBQC runs as follows.
+\textbf{Verification of graph states in blind MBQC}\\ Suppose Alice intends to perform quantum computation with single-qudit projective measurements on the $n$-qudit graph state $|G\>$ generated by Bob.
+As shown in Fig.~\ref{fig:FigQSVadv}, our protocol for verifying $|G\>$ in the adversarial scenario runs as follows.

 \begin{enumerate} \item[1.]
 Bob produces a state $\rho$ on the whole space $\caH^{\otimes (N+1)}$ with $N\geq1$ and sends it to Alice.

 \item[2.]
 After receiving the state, Alice randomly permutes the $N+1$ systems of $\rho$ (due to this procedure, we can assume that $\rho$ is permutation invariant without loss of generality) and applies the strategy $\Omega$ defined in \eref{eq:strategy} to the first $N$ systems.